0 Part Course |

 • Practical valuation exercises

-• Opportunity to discuss valuation issues with an experienced practitioner
+• An opportunity to discuss valuation issues with an experienced practitioner

-Our financial institution valuation training will utilise the Zoom online platform which is well suited to this task.
-The programme will be divided into short sessions to maintain attention span during the training.
-We will make use of both Slido (a polling app) and Mural (a virtual whiteboard app) applications during the training to encourage interaction and discussion which is important when using online training methodologies.
+Our financial institution valuation training will be divided into short sessions to maintain attention span during the training.
+We will use the Slido (a polling app) and Mural (a virtual whiteboard app) applications during the training to encourage interaction and discussion which is important when using online training methodologies.

 • Good instructor.
 Well-formulating and good at organising.
 Many practical examples.